robocomp/robocomp-examples/getting-started/c++/obstacle-avoiding-bot-c++/obstacle-avoiding-bot-c++.md

 	cd src
 	gedit specificworker.cpp

-Here we will be using both the interfaces we have learned so far.
+Here we will be using both the interfaces we have learnt so far.
 The entire algorithm is as follows

 1. set a threshold value for distance at which the bot should avoid the obstacle and angle to rotate
 2. get laser data and store it in ldata